App Installation & Overview

 Screen Shot 2022-06-28 at 8.14.17 AM.png

-Installing our npm dependencies
+Installing the npm dependencies

 node -v